-Hive being the data warehousing tool build on top of Hadoop is used for data processing for large data sets.
+Hive is the data warehousing tool built on top of Hadoop for data processing for large data sets.
 It is released in 2010 and the most widely used tool for ETL and processing of data.
 After the release, Hive came over with lots of improvement and bug fixes with its versions upgraded.
 The latest stable release for hive came in 2019 August that is in use.
-There are various versions which was released for HIVE, making it more stable and function enhancement.
+There are various versions which were released for HIVE, making it more durable and function enhancement.

 Top 7 Versions of Hive